lablup/atom-live-code-runner/README.md

 ## How-to

  1. Search and install `live-code-runner` via preferences - install.
- 2. Get your own API key pair (API key / Secret key) at [Backend.AI Cloud Service](https://cloud.backend.ai)
+ 2. Get your own API key pair (API key / Secret key) at [Backend.AI Cloud Service](https://cloud.backend.ai).
+If you have set up your own Backend.AI on-premise server, you can your own server endpoint and API key set.
  3. Type your API key pair on preferences page (preferences - packages - live-code-runner)
  4. Write your code on editor.
  5. Run code by